Monotone Lagrangian Floer theory in smooth divisor complements: II: Fredholm theory of the Irreducible Components

 \section{Fredholm theory of the Irreducible Components}

-In this subsection, we shall be concerned with the deformations of the restrictions of the map $u$ to the irreducible components $\Sigma_{\rm d}$, $\Sigma_{\rm s}$ and $\Sigma_{\rm D}$.
+In this section, we shall be concerned with the deformations of the restrictions of the map $u$ to the irreducible components $\Sigma_{\rm d}$, $\Sigma_{\rm s}$ and $\Sigma_{\rm D}$.
 We will see that the deformation theory of each irreducible component is governed by a Fredholm operator.

 Throughout this section, we use cylindrical coordinates both for the target and the source.
-There is a neighborhood $\frak U$ of the divisor ${\mathcal D}$ with a {\it partial $\C_*$-action} such that the complex structure $J$ on $\frak U$ is integrable.
-(See \cite[Subsection 3.2]{DF1} for the definition of partial $\C_*$-actions and \cite[Subsection 3.3]{DF1} for the existence of $\frak U$.)
-We may assume that the open set $\frak U$ is chosen such that its closure is diffeomorphic to:
+There is a neighborhood $\frak U$ of the divisor ${\mathcal D}$ with a {\it partial $\bbC_*$-action} such that the almost complex structure $J$ on $\frak U$ is invariant under the partial $\bbC_*$-action.
+(See \cite[Subsection 3.1]{part1:top} for the definition of partial $\bbC_*$-actions and \cite[Subsections 3.1 and 3.2]{part1:top} for the existence of $\frak U$.)
+We may assume that the open set $\frak U$ is chosen such that its closure minus $\mathcal D$ is diffeomorphic to:

 where $S\mathcal N_{\mathcal D}(X)$ is the unit $S^1$-bundle associated to the normal bundle $\mathcal N_{\mathcal D}(X)$ of $\mathcal D$ in $X$.
 We use $\tau$ to denote the standard coordinate on $[0,\infty)$.
-The 1-form $\theta:=-\frac{1}{r}d\tau\circ J$ determines a connection 1-form for the $S^1$-bundle $S\mathcal N_{\mathcal D}(X)$.
+The 1-form $\theta=-d\tau\circ J$ determines a connection 1-form for the $S^1$-bundle $S\mathcal N_{\mathcal D}(X)$.
 Let $g'$ be a metric on $\mathcal D$ which is fixed for the rest of the paper.
 We also fix a metric $g$ on $X \setminus {\mathcal D}$ such that its restriction to \eqref{subset61} is given by:

-In particular, $g$ is invariant with respect to the partial $\C_* \cong (-\infty,\infty) \times S^1$-action on \eqref{subset61}, where $(-\infty,\infty)$ acts (partially) by translation along the factor $[0,\infty)_{\tau} $ and the action of $S^1$ is induced by the obvious circle action on $S\mathcal N_{\mathcal D}(X)$.
+In particular, $g$ is invariant with respect to the partial $\bbC_* \cong (-\infty,\infty) \times S^1$-action on \eqref{subset61}, where $(-\infty,\infty)$ acts (partially) by translation along the factor $[0,\infty)_{\tau} $ and the action of $S^1$ is induced by the obvious circle action on $S\mathcal N_{\mathcal D}(X)$.
 We also fix another metric $g_{NC}$ on $X\setminus \mathcal D$ whose restriction to \eqref{subset61} has the following form:

 This non-cylindrical metric extends to $\mathcal D$ to give a smooth metric on $X$ which is also denoted by $g_{NC}$.